Tory leadership race: Who could replace Liz Truss as prime minister?

 Penny Mordaunt

-Previously, she had been best known outside Westminster for her appearance on ITV's celebrity diving show Splash! to raise money for charity.
+Penny Mordaunt had a taste of being prime minister earlier this week when she stood in for Liz Truss during an urgent question in Parliament.

-MP for Portsmouth North since 2010, Ms Mordaunt is a former head of the Conservative Party's youth wing and was a press officer for William Hague when he was party leader.
+She received good reviews for her confident performance at the despatch box and may fancy another tilt at the leadership.

-She stood in the last Conservative leadership contest, and secured strong support from her fellow MPs but just missed out on making it the final two.
+She stood in the last contest, and secured strong support from her fellow MPs but just missed out on making it the final two.

 After backing Ms Truss, she was appointed leader of the House of Commons and Lord President of the Privy Council - which meant she presided over the Accession Council for the new king.